-Russia, Saint Petersburg, Lomonosov Porcelain Factory "King", 1923.
-Design by Kazimir Malevich (1878-1935) — Russian painter, theorist, and abstractionist.
-He studied at the Art School in Kiev and the Academy of Arts in Moscow.
+Russia, St. Petersburg, Lomonosov Porcelain Company "King", 1923.
+Sketch by Kazimir Malevich (1878-1935), a Russian painter, theorist, and abstractionist.
+He studied at the Art School in Kyiv and the Moscow Academy of Arts.
 One of the leaders, representatives, and founders of Constructivism and Suprematism.
-A teapot with lid made of white porcelain, notable for its irregular geometric shape resembling a locomotive.
+A teapot with a lid made of white porcelain, notably irregular in geometric shape, resembling a locomotive.
 This is part of the iconic Russian avant-garde tea set.
-Marked at the bottom in green: hammer and sickle, dated 1923.
+Marked in green at the bottom: a hammer and sickle, dated 1923.
 Height 17 cm.
 Condition A.

 SUPREMATIST CONVENTION.
 Russia, Petrograd, Lomonosov Imperial Porcelain Factory, 1923.
-Last year, irregular geometric forms typical of Varoslav, Przhipominazhich, and Locomotive were discovered at the Belekhovsky Porcelain Establishment.
-Each of them is dedicated to the history of the Russian avant-garde.
-Mark in green on the base: hammer and sickle, dated 1923, height 17 cm.
+Last year, irregular geometric forms characteristic of Varoslav, Przhypominazhich, and Lokomotiv were discovered at the Belekhov Porcelain Establishment.
+Each is dedicated to the history of the Russian avant-garde.
+Marked in green on the base: a hammer and sickle, dated 1923, height 17 cm.
 Condition A.

 SUPREMATIST PITCHER.
-Russia, Saint Petersburg, Lomonosov Royal Porcelain Factory, 1923.
-A teapot with lid, white porcelain, of irregular geometric shape — resembling a locomotive.
+Russia, St. Petersburg, Lomonosov Imperial Porcelain Factory, 1923.
+A teapot with a lid, white porcelain, of irregular geometric shape—resembling a steam locomotive.
 One of the iconic components of the Russian avant-garde tea set.
-Green mark on the base: hammer and sickle, dated 1923.
+Green mark on the base: a hammer and sickle, dated 1923.
 Height 17 cm.
 Condition A.

-Kazimir Malevich — Russian artist, theorist, abstractionist.
-He studied at the Kiev School and the Academy of Fine Arts in Moscow.
-Each of them fuels and supports Constructivism and Suprematism.
-Kazimir Malevich was an artist and key representative of the Russian avant-garde, a pioneer of Constructivism, and founder of Suprematism.
+Kazimir Malevich is a Russian artist, theorist, and abstractionist.
+He studied at the Kyiv School and the Academy of Applied Arts in Moscow.
+Each of them charges and supports Constructivism and Suprematism.
+Kazimir Malevich was an artist and a leading figure of the Russian avant-garde, a pioneer of Constructivism, and the founder of Suprematism.

 Imperial Porcelain Factory